easyscience/core/PARAMETER_DEPENDENCY_SERIALIZATION.md

 The dependency resolution process:

 1. Scans for parameters with pending dependencies
-2. First attempts to look up dependency objects by their stable `dependency_id`
+2. First attempts to look up dependency objects by their stable `serializer_id`
-3. Falls back to `unique_name` lookup in the global map if dependency_id is not available
+3. Falls back to `unique_name` lookup in the global map if serializer_id is not available
 4. Calls `make_dependent_on()` to establish the dependency relationship
 5. Cleans up temporary attributes